woosungkim0123/woo-tube/README.md

 ### System Requirements

-Before installing and running the project, make sure the following software is installed on your system.
+Before installing and running the project, make sure the following software is installed on your system:

 ```
 node 16.17.1